Cancer Education in Arizona

 Through various resources, Mayo Clinic offers information on cancer prevention, diagnosis, treatment, complementary strategies, coping strategies and caregiving.
 The resources below follow Mayo Clinic's practice guidelines and are available to patients and visitors at no cost:

 - Cancer-related classes — Group classes on chemotherapy treatment are taught daily by a certified oncology nurse.
 Additional classes address radiation therapy and use one-on-one teaching to educate about the effects of cancer treatments.
-Call 480-301-5990 for more information about the Cancer Education Center's programs.
+Please talk with your health care provider if you have questions regarding Mayo Clinic Cancer Center education programs.

 - American Cancer Society Navigator Program — A source of up-to-date, reliable information on cancer resources in the community, including: